Neptune Retrograde Will Bring Us A Deception-Filled Summer

 “Whenever any one of our natal planets is being touched by Neptune’s direct motion, its hypnotic and enchanting influence will put a veil on our eyes, possibly hiding anxieties and unwanted realities,” she says.
 “Once Neptune begins its retrograde in that same position of the Zodiac, it loses its powers and this illusion is slowly but surely stripped away — sometimes leaving us face-to-face with a painful reality.
 Ultimately, the purpose of such a transit is to strip the soul from the arrogant influence of the ego while driving it to find a deeper meaning and sense of Self.”

 During Neptune retrograde, Montúfar adds, “the only way to prepare is practicing a high level of awareness so, in the case the rose-colored filters are gone, we don’t find ourselves deeply disillusioned.
-Analyzing our interactions with the people around us would also serve us well, as they will serve as mirrors, allowing us to fully realize what we might have been projecting on to them.”
+Analysing our interactions with the people around us would also serve us well, as they will serve as mirrors, allowing us to fully realise what we might have been projecting on to them.”

 Astrologer Lisa Stardust adds that we have already been experiencing Neptune’s “pre-retrograde shadow,” which began on on February 28.
 “Since February, we may have been confused about the state of our personal affairs (relationships, money, work) which may have led to anxiety,” she explains.
 “Now, on the 21st of June (the same day as the Summer Solstice and shift into Cancer season), Neptune, who has been causing all these mind-blowing frustrations, will officially start its retrograde journey.”